headcrab-rs/headcrab/README.md

 ## Contributing

-You can join the community chat at https://headcrab.zulipchat.com
+Please refer to the "[Contributing to Headcrab](CONTRIBUTING.md)" document for more information about how you can help the project.

-Please follow the [code of conduct](code_of_conduct.md) for this project.
+You can also join the community chat at https://headcrab.zulipchat.com

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any